CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[5]

-Which column is updated by the query on line 5 of `student.php`?
+Which column is updated by the query on line 5 of `Student.php`?

 - `gender`